 The Tariff of Abominations primarily helped western and mid-Atlantic states as well as the manufacturing sector at the expense of southern and New England states.

 At the time the western and mid-Atlantic states were the “breadbasket” of the United States and agriculture dominated their economies.
 These states needed less competition within the United States to sell their agricultural goods and tariffs helped to eliminate foreign competition.3

 The tariff also served to further protect American manufacturers located primarily in northern and western states from foreign competition.

 Jackson’s supporters purposely raised many rates in the Tariff of Abominations specifically to provoke northerners to vote against and defeat the bill.
 Adams could then be blamed for the failed tariff and western states could thus be coaxed into declaring for Jackson.2

-Southerners were outraged at the bill and had no choice but to try and defeat it.
+Southerners outraged at the bill and had no choice but to try and defeat it.
 Despite their best attempts, Congress passed the bill, with many in the south forgetting that members of the Jackson coalition originally devised the hated “Tariff of Abominations.”

 Fraud was extremely common in collecting many of the raised duties.
 The Tariff of 1828 experimented with a new method of taxation that was based on the overall value of the goods and subjected them to a minimum tax threshold.4